-By the way, e-invites are also know as invitation electronic cards, invitation ecards, and ecard invites
+By the way, e-invites are also called electronic invitation cards, invitation ecards, and ecard invites

 Advantages of invitation ecards include:

 - There’s one source for your invitations.
-Consequently, no one can say it was lost in the mail.
+Consequently, no one can say it got lost in the mail.

-- You are not limited by space or size.
+- You are not limited in space or size.
 Thus, you can include all the things, stories, and pieces of information you couldn’t squeeze into a regular card.

 - You can use it to simply announce the event to people that live too far away to attend.
-This means, you don’t necessarily have to take the time and money to create and send an invitation card to someone you already know cannot attend unless you just want to.
+Thus, unless you just want to, there's no need to spend the time and money to create and send an invitation card to someone you already know cannot attend..

-- If there's someone you don't want to attend but you still have to inform about your party, an e-invite is perfect for that.
+- If there's someone you don't want to attend, but you still have to inform that person about your party, then an e-invite is perfect for that.

-- If you’ve made an invitation card that’s too complex or too expensive to recreate, you can showcase it in an e-invite and use it to invite many people.
-For example, if you’ve created an animated card like a pop up invitation, you can record and use the video of that card in the e-invite.
+- If you've made an invitation card that's too complex or too expensive to recreate, then showcase it in an e-invite, and use it to invite many people.
+For example, if you’ve created an animated card like a pop-up invitation, you can record and use the video of that card in the e-invite.

 Now, for disadvantages and possible solutions:

 - As mentioned already, ecard invites could connote a lack of personal touch.
-Hence, from time to time, you may run into people that feel that they were not properly or personally invited because they didn’t get an actual card.
-This is even worse if your e-card invite is just generic with a few lines of text.
+Hence, from time to time, you may run into people that feel you didn't properly or personally invite them because they didn't get an actual card.
+This is even worse if your ecard invite is just generic with a few lines of text.

 To resolve this, personalize the invitation.
-One idea is to show your guests you’ve created a physical card for them by including pictures of the card in the e-invite instead of just a caricature or cartoon from a generic ecard site.
+One idea is to show your guests you've created a physical card for them.
+For example, include pictures of the card in the e-invite, instead of just a caricature or cartoon from a generic ecard site.

 - Electronic invitations could give the impression that your party or event is going to be the same ol’ cookie cutter occasion.
 People are busy busy busy - or at least they want you to think so even if they are not.
 Hence, they don’t want you to take their time for granted.

-Therefore, if they feel they already know that your event will turn out blah because you sent a generic e-invite, they may start making plans on how to leave early or avoid it altogether.
+Therefore, if your generic e-invite makes them feel your event will turn out blah, they may plan to leave early or avoid it altogether.

 As a solution, don’t make a generic e-invite.
 Just as before, find ways to personalize it.
 The e-invite should make them look forward to your party.

-- Invitation electronic cards could make your guests think you’re too self-centered to properly host them.
-In truth, the event is really all about you the celebrant.
-Nonetheless, your guests are quietly wondering “what’s in it for me?”
+- Invitation electronic cards could make your guests think you’re too self-centered to host them properly.
+In truth, the event is really all about you, the celebrant.
+Nonetheless, your guests are quietly wondering, “what’s in it for me?”
 Thus, an e-invite could give the wrong answer to this question.

 To proactively give the right answer, add substance to the e-invite to show that you have your guests in mind.
 Include interactive maps and directions to the venue (by adding "embed code").
 Append your agenda or plans.
 This way, they will know that you’re putting together an event that they would surely enjoy.

-- Again, due to the intangible nature of electronic invitations, your guests may wrongfully think you do not truly want them to attend but just want to inform them of your party.
+- Again, the intangible nature of electronic invitations may cause your guests to think you do not want them to attend.
+Instead, they may assume you just want to inform them of your party.